hungyanbin/ClojureWorkshop/ClojureWorkshop.md

 This reduces the time complexity from O(2^n) to O(n), making it much more efficient for larger values of n.

+#### Why Memoization is Safe in Functional Languages

+Memoization in Clojure is particularly effective and safe because of two key properties of functional programming:

+1. **Pure Functions**: In Clojure, functions are typically pure, meaning they:
+   - Always return the same output for the same input
+   - Have no side effects (don't modify external state)
+   - Don't depend on external mutable state

+2. **Referential Transparency**: This property means that an expression can be replaced with its value without changing the program's behavior.
+For example, if `(fib 10)` evaluates to 55, then every occurrence of `(fib 10)` can be replaced with 55.

+These properties guarantee that caching function results with memoization is safe and won't lead to incorrect behavior.
+In contrast, memoizing impure functions in imperative languages can be dangerous if the function:
+- Depends on global state that might change
+- Has side effects that should occur each time it's called
+- Returns different results for the same input based on external factors

+The combination of immutable data structures and pure functions makes Clojure ideal for techniques like memoization, allowing significant performance improvements without sacrificing correctness.

 ### Tail-Recursive Implementation (FibRecur.clj)

 ```clojure